BSC-ES/providentia/docs/source/Run-the-tool.md

 ## Running the tool on a BSC machine

-If you are on Nord3v2 or Marenostrum 5, you should request an interactive session:
+If you are on Nord4 or Marenostrum 5, this will request an interactive session:

 ```
 ./bin/providentia